websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts.md

     ![Give you account a name and select the type.](./accounts/images/01.png)

     Account type can be Business, Person or Guest.
 You can associate multiple Users for a Business type account whereas the Person type account is for an individual user.
 The Guest type account provides a way for a user to interact with your business or Site as an unregistered user.
+Note that once an Account is created the type cannot be changed.

 ## Making Changes to an Account